More than Half of Local Workforce Interested in Amazon as Employer

 The 2018 Eagle Hill survey was conducted online by Ipsos between December 3 and 7, 2018.
 The online survey included more than 1000 working age people in the Washington, D.C. metro area.

-Eagle Hill Consulting LLC is a woman-owned business that provides unconventional management consulting services in the areas of business strategy, process improvement, organizational design, change management, program management and human capital consulting.
+Eagle Hill Consulting LLC is a woman-owned business that provides unconventional management consulting services in the areas of business strategy and performance.
 The company’s expertise in delivering innovative solutions to unique challenges spans across the private, public, and nonprofit sectors, from financial services to healthcare to media & entertainment.
-Eagle Hill has offices in the Washington, D.C. metropolitan area and in Seattle, WA.
+Eagle Hill has offices in the Washington, D.C. metropolitan area, Boston, MA and Seattle, WA.
 More information is available at www.eaglehillconsulting.com.

 Media Contact: Susan Nealon